QerqieAmin/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is Rock Paper Sicssors game with python for use you have to install termcolor and random2 librares and run it
+This is Rock Paper Sicssors game with python \n for use you have to install termcolor and random2 librares and run it
 I hope you enjoy it :)